MaxLewter16/LLEAP/README.md

 * `src` Is currently experimental, containing an example node

 ## Downloading the project
+1. Ensure that you have a properly sourced catkin workspace (instructions can be found on the ROS2 Humble tutorial series).
+Navigate to the root folder of the catkin workspace.

-1. Launch a terminal window and navigate to the `src` folder of your catkin workspace.
+2. Launch a terminal window and navigate to the `src` folder of your catkin workspace.

-2. To download this project (essentially all of its packages), type the following into the command line:
+3. To download this project (essentially all of its packages), type the following into the command line:
     ```
     git clone https://github.com/MaxLewter16/Preliminary-Simulation-ROS-2.git
     ```
-3. Back out of the `src` folder into the top level of your catkin workspace.
+4. Back out of the `src` folder into the top level of your catkin workspace.
     ```
     cd ..
     ```
-4. Build the package (i.e. make it runnable) by typing the following into terminal:
+5. Build the package (i.e. make it runnable) by typing the following into terminal:
     ```
     colcon_build
     ```